Sifchain/sifnode/api/openapi/drafts/readme.md

 # readme

-This files need to be cleaned up, tested and then merged into the master sifchain-openapi.yml file
+These files need to be cleaned up, tested and then merged into the master sifchain-openapi.yml file